 - Blade Grinders aren't recommended since they often will grind too finely.
 However, you can make them work by grinding with a series of quick pulses.

 - If you won't roast your own beans your best bet is to find a brand that prints the roasting date on the package.
-Purchase and brew your coffee within two weeks of the roasting date for best flavor.
+Purchase and brew your fresh coffee within two weeks of the roasting date for best flavor.

 A lot of people store coffee beans in the refrigerator or freezer.
 This is not recommended because the moist environment inside your refrigerator will make your coffee taste like cardboard.
 If it were really best to keep them in there, you would be buying coffee beans from the refrigerated section of your grocery store rather than the dry goods aisle.
-Instead, keep your coffee beans dry in an airtight container away from direct sunlight.
+Instead, keep your whole beans dry in an airtight container away from direct sunlight.

 The problem with making coffee in a coffee maker is the wild variance in brewing temperatures.
 What most people don't realize is coffee should ideally be brewed in water heated to 195-205 degrees for optimal flavor extraction.
-Any hotter than that and the coffee will burn.
+Any hotter water temperature than that and the coffee will burn.
 Any cooler and not all of the flavor will be extracted.
 Most home coffee makers are woefully underpowered for this task.

 - Instead, purchase a coffee maker specifically designed to heat water to the optimal temperature.
 One such coffee make is the Bonavita Coffee Brewer, which is the coffee maker I personally own.
 It is one of the few home brewing systems certified by the SCAA to brew in the proper temperature, time, and quality ranges.
 Plus, it is insanely fast.
 I have a full pot of coffee ready to go in 5 minutes.